Inflection 2021 – The Missing Piece of the Enterprise Jigsaw

 An experience architecture is data driven and takes advantage of a myriad of new technologies.
 It is this that drives a personalised employee experience bringing the relevant application services to the user at the appropriate time, unifying the underlying ERP platforms, various lines of business, front office systems, and external trusted industry relevant systems but without the user ever having to touch these systems directly.

-Imagine being contacted by phone or text mesSage to initiate an action, or to make you aware of a relevant event, and then being able to communicate through voice when required to access the company portal on your remote device; what you are presented with is an individual personalised front end.
+Imagine being contacted by phone or text message to initiate an action, or to make you aware of a relevant event, and then being able to communicate through voice when required to access the company portal on your remote device; what you are presented with is an individual personalised front end.
 All automatically generated and configured with no customisation and applicable to you for that moment in time, with the same standardised processes in the background being executed.
 This is what the future looks like.

 Adopting the entrepreneurial mindset